The Legend of Heroes: Trails to Azure

-Trails to Azure first released in Japan for the PlayStation Portable, with no release outside of Asia until March 2023, when it was released by NIS America for Windows, PlayStation 4, and Nintendo Switch.
+Trails to Azure released in Japan for the PlayStation Portable in 2011 with no release outside of Asia until 2023, when it was published by NIS America for Windows, PlayStation 4, and Nintendo Switch.
 The English release was based upon the work of a fan translation.

 Plot

 Trails to Azure is set a few months after the ending of Trails from Zero.
-The Special Support Section (SSS) are joined by new recruits – the Army sergeant major Noel Seeker and the former gang leader Wazy Hemisphere.
+The protagonists, the police's Special Support Section (SSS), are joined by new recruits – the Army sergeant major Noel Seeker and the former gang leader Wazy Hemisphere.

-Again, unscrupulous figures seek to use the powers of KeA, the SSS's young ward, for their own ends.
-They are led by the mayor, Dieter Crois, who declares Crossbell's independence and seeks to ensure it through the powers of KeA, and his daughter Mariabell, who seeks to use KeA to rewrite history.
+Again, unscrupulous figures seek to use the powers of KeA, the young girl adopted by the SSS in the first game, for their own ends.
+They are led by the mayor, Dieter Crois, who wants to use KeA to maitain Crossbell's independence, and his daughter Mariabell, who would rewrite history through KeA.
 The SSS have to brave civil unrest and occult intrusions to foil their plans.
-Both Dieter and Mariabell Crois are defeated, the former is arrested and the latter joins Ouroboros and KeA relinquishes her powers, but all of these events lead to Crossbell's annexation by the Erebonian Empire, which leads into the "Divertissement" chapter of Trails of Cold Steel II and the events of the latter half of the Trails of Cold Steel series.
+After the Croises are defeated, KeA relinquishes her powers, but Crossbell is annexed by the Erebonian Empire, which leads into the events of the Trails of Cold Steel arc.

 Release

 Ao no Kiseki was released in Japan for the PlayStation Portable on September 29, 2011.
 It was later ported to Windows for release in China on March 28, 2013.
 It was also released for the PlayStation Vita in Japan on June 12, 2014, as Ao no Kiseki: Evolution.
 This version features improved visuals and more voice acting.
 The Evolution version received a remaster for the PlayStation 4, releasing in Japan under the title Ao no Kiseki Kai on May 28, 2020.
-It was released by Clouded Leopard Entertainment for the Nintendo Switch in Asia on April 22, 2021.
+It was also released for the Nintendo Switch in China and South Korea by Clouded Leopard Entertainment on April 22, 2021.

-Due to a variety of reasons, Trails to Azure and its prequel, Trails from Zero, were not localized in English by the time of the Japanese release of Trails of Cold Steel.
+Trails to Azure and its predecessor, Trails from Zero, were not localized in English by the time of the Japanese release of Trails of Cold Steel in 2013.
 Falcom subsequently approached Xseed Games, who had previously localized Trails in the Sky, and requested that a localization of Trails of Cold Steel be prioritized instead, resulting in Trails from Zero and Trails to Azure being skipped.
 An English fan translation was released in 2018, with another one by a team known as the "Geofront" released in May 2021.
-Geofront's release would serve as the foundation for an official English version by NIS America for Nintendo Switch, PlayStation 4 and Windows, released in North America on March 14, 2023, in Europe on March 17, and in Australasia on March 24.
+Geofront's release would serve as the foundation for an official English version by NIS America for the Nintendo Switch, PlayStation 4 and Windows, released in March 2023 in North America, Europe and Australasia.
+That version was also released in Japan for the Switch by Falcom on August 31, 2023.